 Here’s a close-up of the top of the board.
 CPU on the left, IDE connector top right.

 Here’s a view of the underside of the board.
-The foam pads are there to prevent the exposed solder pads from touching the metal shielding cover inside the CD32 when inserted.
+Foam pads are present to prevent the exposed solder pads from touching the metal shielding cover inside the CD32 when inserted.

 Here’s a view of the riser board.